iqtree/cmaple/README.md

 ## How to use CMAPLE?

-Please refer to our [Wiki page](https://github.com/iqtree/cmaple/wiki) for installation instructions and usage examples of CMAPLE.
+Please refer to our [User-Manual](https://github.com/iqtree/cmaple/wiki/User-Manual) for installation instructions and usage examples of CMAPLE.

+## How to compile CMAPLE from source?

+For advanced users, if one wants to compile CMAPLE from source code, please refer to our [Compilation Guide](https://github.com/iqtree/cmaple/wiki/Compilation-Guide).

 ## Contributing - Get Involved!